 What the Builder Expects in Your Repo 📦

-When you run faable deploy, the CLI inspects your repository, detects the stack, builds a container image (on your machine or in CI), and pushes it to Faable.
+When you run faable deploy (or push to a linked repo), your project sources are uploaded and Faable’s remote builder inspects them, detects the stack and builds your app — no Docker on your machine, no CI build step.
 Detection is file-based — this page describes exactly which files the builder looks for and what it does with them, so you can shape your repo to deploy with zero configuration.

 🔍 How Detection Works

-The builder checks for these files at the project root, in order — the first match decides the runtime:
+Deploys are built by buildpacks (Heroku/CNB-style): each one checks for its trigger files at the project root, in order — the first match decides how your app is built:

 |---|---|---|